 The phased renovation and expansion of its facilities included a 50,000 SF addition and complete renovation of the existing 38,000 SF 1974 Building.
 This results in approximately 20,000 SF of new gallery, a new sculpture garden, new store and a large special event space.
-The two-story addition completely wraps around the existing 1974 Building and parallels Washington Street with a spectacular two-story glass enclosed space.
+The two-story addition completely wraps around the existing 1974 Building parallel to Washington Street with a spectacular two-story glass enclosed space.